 If the DATA FORWARDING ADDRESS INDICATION message includes the CHO DC Early Data Forwarding Indicator IE set to “stop”, the SeNB (respectively, the en-gNB for EN-DC) shall, if supported and if already initiated, stop early data forwarding for the provided E-RABs Data Forwarding Address information.

+If the DATA FORWARDING ADDRESS INDICATION message includes the CPC Indicator IE set to “triggered”, the en-gNB for EN-DC shall, if supported, consider that the DATA FORWARDING ADDRESS INDICATION message concerns a Conditional PSCell Change, and act as specified in TS 37.340 [32].
+If the CPC Indicator IE is set to "early data transmission stop", the en-gNB shall, if supported and if already initiated, stop early data forwarding for the provided Data Forwarding Address information.

+If the DATA FORWARDING ADDRESS INDICATION message includes the CPC Indicator IE set to “excuted”, the en-gNB for EN-DC shall, if supported and if already triggered, consider that the DATA FORWARDING ADDRESS INDICATION message executes a Conditionl PSCell Change, and act as specified in TS 37.340 [32].

 EN-DC

 If the MeNB sends the message to the en-gNB, then the SgNB UE X2AP ID IE shall be included in the DATA FORWARDING ADDRESS INDICATION message, while the New eNB UE X2AP ID IE is ignored.
 The SgNB UE X2AP ID IE is used as the new UE ID.